GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 ## New forms capabilities {: #new-forms-capabilities }

-Many developers build custom form controls, either to customize the look and feel of existing elements, or to build new controls that aren’t built in to the browser.
-Typically this involves using JavaScript and hidden `<input>` elements, but it’s not a perfect solution.
+Many developers build custom form controls, either to customize the look and feel of existing elements, or to build new controls that aren't built in to the browser.
+Typically this involves using JavaScript and hidden `<input>` elements, but it's not a perfect solution.

 Two new web features, added in Chrome 77, make it easier to build custom form controls, and remove  the many of the existing limitations.